Garage Storage Made Easy | Moving and Organizing Advice

 Is your car ready to take back its rightful spot in the garage?
-Our garage storage made easy tips can help you do just that.
-Every neighborhood has at least one garage that looks organized by someone suffering from OCD, a cross between a hospital operating room and a home improvement store ad.
-However, truth be told, deep down, we think, “If only I could have a garage that looked half as good as that!”
+We have some garage storage made easy tips that can help you do just that.
+Every neighborhood has at least one garage that looks like the inside of a home improvement store.
+However, down most of us think, “If only I could have a garage that looked as good as that!”

-My garage looks like the stock room of the local Goodwill store.
-What’s in your garage?
-If you are ready to crush the clutter in your garage, here are some organizational tips and tools to help you get started.
+If you’re ready to crush the clutter in your garage, here are some organizational tips and tools to help you get started.

 Garages of Yesterday, Today, and Tomorrow

 Do you ever wonder how garages came about?
 Me neither, but after a quick Google search, it all makes sense.
-Before automobiles, people had horses and buggies, which were kept in a carriage house usually located behind the property.
+Before automobiles, people had horses and buggies.
+These were kept in a carriage house usually located behind the property.
 Horses make odorous smells, so the further the way from the kitchens and bedrooms, the better.

-Automobiles continued to gain popularity in the US, and home builders soon realized around the 1950s that houses sold better with attached garages.
-Carrying in the groceries sheltered from snow and rain is a luxury suburbanites take for granted because big-city garages are hard to come by.
+When automobiles came on the scene, their popularity grew rapidly, and soon, home builders soon realized around the 1950s that houses sold better with attached garages.
+Carrying in the groceries sheltered from snow and rain is a luxury suburbanites take for granted.
+For example, Brooklyn apartment dwellers rarely have attached garages.

 What will tomorrow’s garage look like?
 That mostly depends on what the cars of the future will look like, and who better to ask that Jay Leno, a world-renowned car aficionado whose new CNBC show, Jay Leno’s Garage, airs on CNBC Prime Time.